The Bankrate promise

 - With a traditional IRA CD, you’ll pay taxes on the gain/earnings upon withdrawal.

 - You’ll likely have to pay a 10 percent additional tax on distributions before you’re 59 ½.

 Determine how IRAs and CDs fit into your financial plan

 IRAs and CDs are very different financial products.
 You don’t necessarily have to pick one or the other; both accounts may be beneficial for you.

 For example, you could contribute to a Roth IRA that holds an ETF with the purpose of building long-term wealth to fund your retirement.
 At the same time, you could open a three-year regular CD to earn interest on money earmarked for a down payment on a home.

 Deciding whether to open an IRA or CD, or both, depends on your financial goals.
 Leverage the tax advantages of IRAs to save for retirement.
 Consider a CD when you have a short-term savings goal and want to protect your principal.

-— Amanda Push wrote a previous version of this story.
+— Bankrate’s Matthew Goldberg contributed to updating this story.
+Amanda Push wrote a previous version of this story.